-After we list watch process we can’t see watch ls process.
+After we list the watch process we can’t see watch ls process.

-Operating system process terminology provides signals which is send to process like a command.
-Signals can be kill, pause, interrupt etc. kill command by default sends TERM signal to the process.
-There is alternative signals.
-We can list these signals provided by operating system like below.
+Operating system process terminology provides signals which are sent to process like a command.
+Signals can be killed, pause, interrupt, etc. kill command by default sends a TERM signal to the process.
+There are alternative signals.
+We can list these signals provided by the operating system like below.

 $ kill -l

 We have sent the TERM signal by default with kill command but there is no response or action about the killing process.
 We can make things more brutal by sending SIGKILL or simply KILL.

 $ kill -KILL 17910

 As we see there are different ways to express kill options like -9 or -SIGKILL or -KILL.
 In the kill example, we see that our watch ls process is killed with option -9.

 As we know for security reasons Linux provides process ownership.
 Process ownership establishes security and prevents unprivileged users to interact or kill the disowned process.
 Root user or a user which can get root privileges like